 Martial brotherhood is a focal point in the Chun Yang Sect.
 Help one another and love your brothers and sisters.
 Older ones are to take care of younger ones.

-The primal drive to share knowledge, after acceptance from the teacher, is the will and aspiration of the student to learn.
-The student should recognise and trust the master as a vehicle of knowledge, doing his best to integrate in himself into what is shown to him during practice.
-Humility and respect is a way of honouring the time of the master who after long years of cultivation decided to share and teach from his lineage pearls of wisdom.
+The primal drive for knowledge to be shared, after acceptance from the teacher, is the student’s will and aspiration to learn.
+The student should recognize and trust the master as a vehicle of knowledge, doing his best to integrate into himself what is shown to him during practice.
+Humility and respect is a way of honouring the time of the master who, after long years of cultivation, decided to share and teach pearls of wisdom from his lineage.

 Paying a suggested monthly donation is a way to contribute to the temple’s development and should not give you the impression that you are entitled to have a nice vacation or demand to be taught in any specific art inside or outside the program.
-It is up to the master to decide what they will teach during that period, although they are very sensitive to individual needs and often, if possible, attend to them.
+It is up to the master to decide what will be taught during that period, although there is a very high sensitivity to individual needs and often, if possible, they are attended to.

 Loyality/ Devotion/ Honesty